craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.

 == Changelog ==
+= 2.6.1 =
+* New: Added PHP filters for restricting what is seen by certain users when managing registrations.
+* Tweak: Non Registrations for the Events Calendar admin notices are removed when viewing settings pages for Registrations for the Events Calendar.
+* Fix: Made the "Successful registration" message consistent to fix translation file error.

 = 2.6 =
 * New: Added "Registrations" Gutenberg block for adding the form to a post, page, or single event.
-* Tweaks: Added tweaks to the instructions for the "Form Location" setting found on the "Form" tab.
+* Tweak: Added tweaks to the instructions for the "Form Location" setting found on the "Form" tab.
-* Tweaks: Link to unregister now sent using an AJAX call instead of a page refresh.
+* Tweak: Link to unregister now sent using an AJAX call instead of a page refresh.
 * Fix: Better compatibility with WordPress Multisite.
 * Fix: Terms and conditions field was not translatable when using "Translations" as the message source.